-We arrived in Afghanistan expecting to find the country we were so used to seeing on the news: arid landscapes, soldier lined streets, extreme poverty.
-And while this is part of what we came to know, our experience was much more shaped by our encounters with Afghanistan’s extraordinary craftsmanship, ancient heritage and outstanding natural beauty.
+We arrived in Afghanistan in 2013 expecting to find the country we were so used to seeing on the news: arid landscapes, soldier lined streets, extreme poverty.
+We left three years later with a very different understanding of the country.

 Made slow to live long

 All over the world, craftsmen are coming under threat from mass production.
 In countries experiencing conflict this threat is all the more acute.
 Through ISHKAR we want to create a sanctuary for craftsmanship in its purest form: valuing slow production over fast, the human hand over the machine, natural materials over the synthetic.